-Portomaso/St Julians is a modern upscale and fast-growing area where there is always bustling activity, and it feels safe at all hours of the day.
+Portomaso/St Julians is a modern upscale, fast-growing area with always bustling activity, and it feels safe at all hours of the day.
 It was packed with restaurants and bars.
 It had a lovely harbor that was lovely to stroll around.
 Watersports are available in the area.
 There was a large casino nearby on the waterfront.
 The area is full of young professionals who live and enjoy the vibrant night scene.

-For all accommodations on Malta check at either of these two links.
+For all accommodations in Malta, check at either of these two links.

 What and Where to Eat

-Malta’s most traditional dish might surprise you, it is Rabbit Stew.
+Malta’s most traditional dish might surprise you; it is Rabbit Stew.
 They do love their rabbit!
-Cheese is huge in Malta; Gbejniet is a typical, extremely versatile Maltese cheese made from goats or sheep’s milk.
-It can be found in 3 forms; fresh, dried, or cured, and flavored with pepper or plain.
+Cheese is huge in Malta; Gbejniet is a typical, highly versatile Maltese cheese made from goats or sheep’s milk.
+It can be found in 3 forms; fresh, dried, cured, and flavored with pepper or plain.

 Other favorites in Malta were fish soup, baked macaroni, Maltese sausage, bean paste, octopus stew, date cakes, Lampuki Pie, pizza, stuffed eggplant, and bread pudding.
 The most popular drink in Malta is Kinnie, a bitter-sweet soft drink.

 We learned the hard way that eating out is a popular activity in Malta.
 It was the off-season when we were there.
 Almost all the restaurants on our list had no room, like none.
 It became frustrating after the tenth attempt.
 This was in Valetta, Portomaso, and the Three Cities.
-Our suggestion is to make reservations as soon you know where you want to eat.
+We suggest making reservations as soon as you know where you want to eat.
 Though we did have enjoyable meals, we do not have set recommendations.
 Valetta has some wonderfully rated restaurants, and the setting there is magnificent.
 Malta’s restaurants are open quite late, as in much of Europe.

 Getting to Malta

 Malta is in the central Mediterranean Sea.
 The most practical way to reach it is via airplane.
 Most European airlines have options.
-Malta also has their own airline, Malta Air.
+Malta also has an airline, Malta Air.

 Malta consistently ranks as one of the safest countries in the world.
-Crime is rare, though it’s always a good idea to keep your wits about you.
+Crime is rare, though keeping your wits about you is always a good idea.
 Petty theft can still occur, so always keep your valuables tucked away.
-Be mindful of your personal belonging while on crowded public transportation or swimming at the beach.
+Be mindful of your belonging while on crowded public transportation or swimming at the beach.

-When swimming, make sure you only swim in areas where other swimmers are around.
-Riptides are common, so it’s best to avoid secluded beaches unless you can be sure that it’s safe.
-Never swim when the sea is rough and never swim alone.
+When swimming, ensure you only swim in areas other swimmers are around.
+Riptides are common, so it’s best to avoid secluded beaches unless you can be sure it’s safe.
+Never swim when the sea is rough, and never swim alone.

 We found that Malta could be the perfect travel destination.
 You can find all you would ever want from Europe, and the Mediterranean, packed it into an island the size of a single county back in the states.
 It is beautiful with a rich and dramatic history.
 Whether on a hilltop, in the city, or on a beach, you will be immersed in a fascinating multicultural world that creates the perfect vacation adventure.
 From castles to churches, food to friendly locals, Malta will not disappoint.
 You can even indulge and treat yourself a bit because of its affordability.
 Malta surprised us consistently, and we know it will do the same for you.